MKLab-ITI/JGNN/tutorials/GNN.md

 The answer is that the (ordered) list of all node identifiers *0,1,2,...* constitutes the training inputs and the corresponding labels constitute the outputs.
-You can create a slice of identifiers and you can use JGNN to design the training process per:
+You can create a slice of identifiers and use JGNN to design the training process per:

 ```java
 Slice nodes = dataset.samples().getSlice().shuffle(100);  // or nodes = new Slice(0, numNodes).shuffle(100);